 Commonly known as pig’s ear or round-leafed navel-wort, is a South African succulent belonging to the genus Cotyledon.
 It is thick leaved succulent that varies from green to grey with a red line around its edges.
-It has a powdery coating of wax that protects the plant.
+It has a powdery coating of wax that protects the succulent.
 It contains a toxic substance called cotyledontoxin that can cause vomiting, depression, and various cardiovascular problems.

 Kalanchoe daigremontiana (Mother of Thousands)

 Formerly known as Bryophyllum daigremontianum and also referred to as mother of thousands, alligator plant, or Mexican hat plant, is a succulent native to Madagascar.
 It is a unique succulent with lots of visual interest, which makes it an attractive houseplant.
-It will cause adverse symptoms and even death.
+Bufodienolides will cause adverse symptoms and even death.
 Symptoms include abnormal heart rhythms(irregular heartbeats), diarrhea, drooling, nausea, vomiting, weakness, and dilated pupils.

-This is not a complete list of succulents that are poisonous to cats.
-For many cats, it is just too difficult to avoid the lure of a new plant in their space.
-So it is always a good idea to avoid the succulents listed above and to do thorough research of any succulents you are bringing into your home to avoid any interaction with poisonous plants.
+This is not an exhaustive list of succulents that are poisonous to cats.
+Many cats can’t resist the lure of a new succulent in their space.
+You should always avoid the succulents listed above and do thorough research on any succulent you plan on bringing into your home to avoid any interaction with poisonous plants.